 Under ‘People and permissions’ of your business on Rural Payments, we will check if there is a ‘More information required’ notification next to the name of the lead applicant and agent for the application.
 If there is a notification, we will ask that this is amended by contacting the Rural Payments service at email@example.com or by phone on 03000 200 301.
 This could be as simple as a change of address and is often easily rectified.
 However, we are only able to proceed with processing your application once this notification is resolved, or if we have been provided with evidence the RPA is currently processing any change.

-Once you’re registered on the Rural Payments service, you will receive a Customer Registration Number (CRN), a Firm Reference Number (FRN) and a Single Business Identifier (SBI).
-We need SBIs and CRNs to conduct our due diligence checks on applications and to enable payments.
-This means SBIs and CRNs are a mandatory requirement for the lead applicant on the EWCO Application Form (both Parts A and Part B).
+Once you’re registered on the Rural Payments service, you will receive a Single Business Identifier (SBI).
+We need SBIs to conduct our due diligence checks on applications and to enable payments.
+This means SBIs are a mandatory requirement for the lead applicant on the EWCO Application Form (both Parts A and Part B).

-Please ensure these numbers are the correct length before submitting your application: your SBI will be nine digits long and your CRN ten digits.
+Please ensure this number is the correct length before submitting your application: your SBI will be nine digits long.

-If you are unable to locate your SBI or CRN, we recommend contacting the Rural Payments Service at email@example.com or by phone on 03000 200 301.
+If you are unable to locate your SBI, we recommend contacting the Rural Payments Service at firstname.lastname@example.org or by phone on 03000 200 301.

 3: Check whether you need an Agent Authority Form